skynetservices/skydns/README.md

 * `ndots`: how many labels a name should have before we allow forwarding.
 Default to 2.
 * `systemd`: bind to socket(s) activated by systemd (ignores -addr).
 * `path-prefix`: backend(etcd) path prefix, defaults to skydns (i.e. if it is set to `mydns`, the SkyDNS's configuration object should be stored under the key `/mydns/config`).
+* `etcd-version`: etcd version to be supported by skydns during runtime.
+Supported versions are etcd version 2 or etcd version 3.
+Support defaults to 2 (etcd version 2).

 To set the configuration, use something like: